Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 The psychological operations of information warfare are essentially based on misinformation and propaganda.
 We call misinformation the deliberate spreading of false or partially incorrect information.
 This is the famous “fake news”, information created from thin air or modified to influence public opinion.

 The aim is to generate political destabilization of an enemy country, by undermining the morale and trust of the population by disseminating fake news, rumors and by trying to create panic.
-But disinformation can also be used by a State or an organization on a domestic level to promote an idea or a concept ( lobbying), or to spread propaganda messages.
+However, information warfare now targets small and medium-sized businesses as well, leaving no business immune.

-Different types of media can be used: newspapers, television, radio, but above all social media and other internet sites.
+Different types of media are used: newspapers, television, radio, but above all social media and other internet sites.
 Indeed, we live in an increasingly connected world.
 The Internet allows easier access to all kinds of information.
 But the downside is that it also facilitates the spread of misleading information.

 Who are the actors of the information war?